ucb-bar/hammer/doc/Hammer-Use/Hooks.rst

 Plugin-Provided Hooks
 ---------------------

 Hooks can also be provided by the technology or tool plugin.
-The linked Chipyard example includes an example of how the ASAP7 technology plugin injects a hook to scale down a GDS post-P&R.
+The linked Chipyard example includes an example of how the ASAP7 technology plugin injects a hook to scale down a GDS post-place-and-route.